-Lager: it’s the most popular type of beer in the world– but so many may be missing out on some of the very best types of lager, and just how much variety the beer style can offer, simply because they don’t really understand what it is.
+Lager: it’s the most popular type of beer in the world– but so many may be missing out on some of the very best types of lager and just how much variety the beer style can offer, simply because they don’t really understand what it is.

 There was an interesting twist, though: craft beers continue to increase in popularity, while mass-market beer interest appears to be on the decline.
 While this is a slow pattern of change, it does suggest that Americans are slowly becoming more choosy about their beer, but that doesn’t necessarily mean they aren’t still choosing lager.

 In this Lager guide, I’ll discuss what a lager really is, and point you to different styles of lager– and some of my favorite picks– so you can see what this type of beer has to offer.